esheldon/nsim/config/README.txt

            c: 3.81439468e-05 +/- 2.31719874e-04

        - sim-emnbr10
-           - neighbors and object from cosmos, no suppression of nbr flux
+           - same as sim-emnbr09 but with nbr flux not suppressed at all
            * run-emnbr10-max01
+           run config same as run-emnbr09-max01

 - exploring PSF s/n
     - sim-e15ln